 Below is a table for the dosing required after a major water change:

 I have read the reasoning for why this larger dose is recommended.
 It seems that a large water change will remove large quantities of residual Excel and CO2.
-This increased dosage is an effort to makeup what is removed.
-I personally have chosen to not perform this increased dosage after water change.
-I ignore the instructions and only continue to perform the daily dose every day.
-I know that they surely understand what they are instructing their customers to do.
-However, I can’t ignore the very short half life of Excel and I don’t fully believe that there could be that much CO2 accumulated prior to a water change.
+This increased dosage is an effort to make up for what is removed.
+I have chosen not to perform this increased dosage after a water change.
+I ignore the instructions and simply continue to perform the daily dose every day.
+I know Seachem understands what they are instructing their customers to do.
+However, I can’t ignore the very short half-life of Excel, and I don’t fully believe there could be that much CO2 accumulated before a water change.

 Cautions for using Seachem Excel:

-Most of the negative things I hear about Excel involve people complaining that it has harmed or killed shrimp in their aquariums.
+Most negative things I hear about Excel involve people complaining that it has harmed or killed shrimp in their aquariums.
 I have not noticed any problems with my red cherry shrimp.
-They are breeding like crazy and quite active and show no negative effects.
-Plant growth is very good with no detrimental effects from using Excel.
+They are breeding like crazy and quite active and show no adverse effects.
+Plant growth is very good, with no detrimental effects from using Excel.

-Note that this product is not suitable for certain plants and it will kill them.
-This includes: mosses, Vallisneria (Val), and ferns.
-If your aquascape include plants in these categories, avoid using Excel or proceed slowly and with caution.
+Note that this product is unsuitable for certain plants and will kill them.
+This includes mosses, Vallisneria (Val), and ferns.
+If your aquascape includes plants in these categories, avoid using Excel or proceed slowly and with caution.

-One of the concerns of using Flourish Excel when I was planning was if it was going to be worth the expense to commit to dosing Excel everyday.
-I took a close look at the cost and what I found was surprising.
+One of the concerns about using Flourish Excel when I was planning was whether it would be worth the expense to commit to dosing Excel every day.
+I took a close look at the cost, and what I found was surprising.
 See the summary table below:

-For use in a 5 gallon aquarium, the annual cost of using Excel is about $6.50 UDS per year.
-I think this is extremely affordable considering the benefits received.
+For use in a 5-gallon aquarium, the annual cost of using Excel is about $6.50 UDS per year.
+I think this is extremely affordable, considering the benefits received.
 It’s clear that it is very affordable for nano aquariums.
-Where diminishing returns kicks in is for larger aquariums.
-Dosing a 55 gallon aquarium would cost about $63 USD a year.
+Where diminishing returns kick in is for larger aquariums.
+Dosing a 55-gallon aquarium would cost about $63 USD a year.
 Over time, this would probably exceed the cost of filling up CO2 tanks.
-The cost tipping point will vary based on goals and expectations, but Excel fits my needs at the moment.
-If I was building another planted tank, I would consider a larger aquarium and would probably favor going with injected gaseous CO2.
+The cost tipping point will vary based on goals and expectations, but Excel currently fits my needs.
+If I were building another planted tank, I would consider a larger aquarium and would probably favor going with injected gaseous CO2.

 Seachem Flourish Excel is sold in the following sizes: 100 ml, 250 ml, 500 ml, 2 liters, 4 liters, 20 liters.
 The 500 ml bottle is a sweet spot for price and was the best deal for me.